x

 1. Сreate a prototype of your concept.
 To do this, use design software like Figma to construct a clickable flow by connecting various artboards or pages in your design file.

 3. Design your study and add the tasks.
-Use UXtweak to quickly build up a prototyping testing study.
+You can use UXtweak to quickly build up a prototyping testing study.
 Include realistic tasks that represent real-life scenarios of users interacting with your product.
 Define the path or paths participants should take to successfully complete the task.

-What are the benefits of testing a prototype?
+What are the benefits of usability testing a prototype?

 Solving usability problems on an already running website generally will cost you a couple of times more than doing the same but with the Figma prototype.
-Not to mention all the time and clients you are going to lose as a result of your bad UX choices.
+Not to mention all the time and clients you will lose due to your bad UX choices.

 Gives you all types of feedback